Andy Warhol Hammer and sickle special edition 168

 Edition: Edition of 10 signed and numbered in pencil lower center, except II.165 and II.166 - lower left.

-Photo credit: Andy Warhol poses with Victor Hugo, who holds the original hammer and sickle artist used in the works, at the opening of his “Hammer & Sickle” show at the Castelli Gallery, New York, New York, January 11, 1977.
+Photo credit: Andy Warhol poses with Victor Hugo at the opening of his “Hammer & Sickle” exhibition, Castelli Gallery, New York, January 11, 1977.
+Hugo holds the original hammer and sickle used in the works.
 Photo by Allan Tannenbaum/Getty Images.

 Share this page: